talismanbrandi/UT-HEPfit/README.md

 #### To run the event generator:

-The configuration files are in the folder called config.
-Then run:
+The configuration files are in the folder called UT-config at the same level as EventGeneration.
+Copy it into the EventGeneration folder and then run:

-./analysis config/StandardModel.conf 0
+./analysis UT-config/StandardModel.conf 0

 This will give you the central even corresponding to the central values in the config files

-./analysis config/StandardModel.conf 10
+./analysis UT-config/StandardModel.conf 10

 will give you the central event and 10 random events

-./analysis config/StandardModel.conf 10 SomeFolder
+./analysis UT-config/StandardModel.conf 10 SomeFolder

 will do the above but instead of printing in the screen will save the parameter values and observables in a folder called GeneratedEvents/SomeFolder.